 Generation Y, or the so called ‘millennial’ generation, are one of the biggest demographics driving the UK rental market growth.
 As the first generation of people to have grown up in an advanced technological world, consumed by social media and the internet, millennials are used to being able to consume and use services on a ‘need now’ basis.
 From streaming films and TV programmes with no long term commitment via Netflix, instead of getting into expensive lengthy contracts with satellite TV companies, to downloading music via Spotify, instead of buying CDs from a shop – this generation of people have come to expect all the benefits of ownership, without the responsibility.
 This expectation and way of consuming in other areas of their life, has now had an effect on how they choose to live, with the number of 25-34-year olds owning their own home dropping from 65% to 27% during the last twenty years.

 Flexibility and a diminished responsibility are not the only reasons that Generation Y are opting for rental properties over ownership.
 For many people within this demographic, renting a property allows them to live a more social lifestyle – a trend which is mirrored by the number of rental properties in the market available for multiple people to rent.
-In the last 4 years alone, searches for UK-based co-living rental opportunities have increased by 4000%.
-This trend for co-living commonly generates considerable interest amongst young professionals who are not only looking for top-quality accommodation at affordable prices, but also an enriched living experience that offers increased social interaction.
+In the last four years alone, searches for UK-based co-living rental opportunities have increased by 4000%.
+This trend for co-living commonly generates considerable interest among young professionals who are not only looking for top-quality accommodation at affordable prices, but also an enriched living experience that offers increased social interaction.

 A change in perceptions of renting